Data-Driven Matrix Recovery via Optimal Shrinkage and Spatially Resolved Singular Vector Denoising under High-Dimensional Separable Noise: Preliminaries

-\begin{remark} Assumptions (i)--(v) follow the setup in~\cite{su2022data} for deriving the theoretical guarantees of eOptShrink.
-For Assumption~(i), \cite{su2022data} adopts a weaker condition requiring only that the entries of \( X \) have finite fourth moments.
-In this work, we assume that the entries of $X$ are i.i.d.
-Gaussian to simplify the theoretical discussion.
-This assumption eliminates moment-dependent terms in (iv) of Assumption~\ref{assum_main} and in the subsequently introduced Theorem \ref{thm_shrink} for the convergence guarantee of eOptShrink.
-Nevertheless, in our numerical experiments, we demonstrate that the proposed approach remains valid even when \( X \) is non-Gaussian, provided it satisfies weaker-moment conditions.
-Moreover, compared to the original setup in~\cite{su2022data}, Assumption~(iv) is simplified to ensure the spectral gap $\min_{i,j}|d_i-d_j|>\tau$ and Assumption~(v) is simplified to ensure that the sets \( \{ \ub_i \} \) and \( \{ \vb_i \} \) consist of orthogonal vectors.
-These condition facilitates variance calculation in the subsequent analysis of first-order singular vector perturbations in Theorem \ref{thm_1st_vec_per} \ref{lemma_deltau_stats}, and \ref{lemma_Zstats}.
-For additional background and details of random matrix theory, we refer the reader to~\cite{benaych2012singular, nadakuditi2014optshrink,DY2019, su2022data}.
+For Assumption~(i), \cite{su2025data} adopts a weaker condition requiring only that the entries of $\mathcal{X}$ have finite fourth moments.
+In this work, we assume that the entries of $\mathcal{X}$ are i.i.d.\ Gaussian to simplify the theoretical discussion.
+This assumption eliminates moment-dependent terms in Assumption~(iv) and in the subsequently introduced Theorem~\ref{thm_shrink} for the convergence guarantee of eOptShrink.
+Nevertheless, in our numerical experiments, we demonstrate that the proposed approach remains valid even when $\mathcal{X}$ is non-Gaussian, provided it satisfies weaker-moment conditions.

+For Assumption~(iii), the self-consistent equations for $(\mathsf{M}_{1c}(z), \mathsf{M}_{2c}(z))$ arise naturally in random matrix theory as the fixed-point equations characterizing the limiting spectral distribution of $ZZ^\top$ and $Z^\top Z$ under the separable covariance model.
+The conditions in~\eqref{ass3_eq1} guarantee a regular square-root behavior of the spectral densities $\rho_{1c}$ and $\rho_{2c}$ near the bulk edge $\lambda_+$, rule out the existence of outlier eigenvalues of $ZZ^\top$, and ensure that $\mathcal{T}(\lambda_+)$ is well-defined.
+The conditions in~\eqref{ass3_eq2} ensure that the spectra of $\mathcal{A}$ and $\mathcal{B}$ cannot concentrate at zero.

+For Assumption~(iv), compared to the original setup in~\cite{su2025data}, the condition is simplified to ensure the spectral gap $\min_{i,j}|d_i - d_j| > \tau$.
+A singular value $d_k$ fulfilling~\eqref{eq_assm_41} is considered a ``sufficiently strong'' signal: when a signal is sufficiently strong, it leads to a singular value outside the spectral bulk of $Z$, making it possible to study.
+Singular values that do not satisfy~\eqref{eq_assm_41} are considered ``weak'' and will stick to the bulk edge of $Z$, a phenomenon related to the BBP (Baik--Ben Arous--P\'{e}ch\'{e}) phase transition.
+This is why $r^+$ is called the effective rank of $S$.

+For Assumption~(v), the randomness setup is the same as that in~\cite{su2025data} and others.
+The log-Sobolev inequality (see~\cite{anderson2010introduction}, Section~2.3.2 for the definition) implies that the entries of $\ub_i$ and $\vb_i$ have sub-Gaussian tails, which leads to the desired concentration property required in~\cite{su2025data}.
+These conditions facilitate variance calculation in the subsequent analysis of first-order singular vector perturbations.